How do spine conditions develop between the vertebrae?

 Issues that can occur between the vertebrae

 The spinal nerves that send signals to the rest of the body exit through small openings between the vertebrae, called foramina, which can be easily constricted by a damaged disc or inflamed joint.
 However, issues with the discs or joints between the vertebrae can be difficult to diagnose because the symptoms often travel along the nerve pathway to a different part of the body.
 The location of symptoms experienced depends on the specific location of nerve compression in the spinal column:

-- Cervical vertebrae: the portion of the spine that resides in the neck and the upper back may produce symptoms of pain, weakness, tingling, or numbness that spread into the shoulders, arms, and hands.
+- Cervical (upper) vertebrae.
+This is the portion of the spine in the neck and upper back which may produce symptoms of pain, weakness, tingling or numbness that spread into the shoulders, arms and hands.

-- Thoracic vertebrae: the portion of the spine that resides in the middle back, between the base of the neck and the bottom of the rib cage, may produce symptoms around the rib cage, near the kidneys, or in the pelvic region.
+- Thoracic (middle) vertebrae.
+This is the portion of the spine in the middle back — between the base of the neck and the bottom of the rib cage — which may produce symptoms around the rib cage, near the kidneys or in the pelvic region.

-- Lumbar vertebrae: the portion of the spine that resides in the lower back may produce symptoms that radiate through the buttocks, down the legs, and then wrap around the calf and into the feet and toes.
+- Lumbar (lower) vertebrae.
+This is the portion of the spine in the lower back which may produce symptoms that radiate through the buttocks, down the legs and then wrap around the calf and into the feet and toes.

 If you’re experiencing any of the above symptoms, it’s possible that there is an issue with a disc, joint or between the vertebrae.
 Schedule an appointment with your doctor to receive diagnosis and treatment advice.
 For many patients, conservative treatments such as medication, physical therapy, exercise, hot/cold therapy or other treatments may help relieve the pain from a spine condition.
 However, if you’re experiencing chronic disc pain and a reduced quality of life, it may be time to consider spine surgery.